WDI-SEA/react-development-course-materials/05-React Router/06-section-recap-exercise-v2.md

 Task:

--Create two new pages to your blog:
+- Create two new pages to your blog:
-  1) an "About" page
+  1) An "About" page
-  2) a "Tiny T's Two Cents' Worth" page
+  2) A "Tiny T's Two Cents' Worth" page
   - These pages don't need to have much content — just the header at the top saying what the page is and a paragraph description of your choosing.

 - Create a navigation menu of list items that route to each page.